fastai/fastai/docs/troubleshoot.md

    Note, not remove, but purge! purge in addition to removing the package, also removes package-specific configuration and any other files that were created by it.

-2. Once you uninstalled the old drivers, to make sure you don't have any orphaned nvidia drivers on your system, remaining from manual installs.
+2. Once you uninstalled the old drivers, make sure you don't have any orphaned NVIDIA drivers on your system remaining from manual installs.
 Usually it's enough to run:

    ```
    find /usr/ | grep libcuda.so